 About the Program

-The program includes netowkring opportunities with veterinarians and scientists working in diverse and intriguing areas, field trips to cutting-edge research facilities and the Metro Toronto Zoo, attendance at scientific conferences, and professional development workshops to prepare for conference-style sessions.
+The program includes networking opportunities with veterinarians and scientists working in diverse and intriguing areas, and when possible, field trips to cutting-edge research facilities and the Metro Toronto Zoo, attendance at scientific conferences, and professional development workshops to prepare for conference-style sessions.
 It is our hope that the program will provide additional relevant activities and exposure for BSc, DVM and other OVC undergraduate summer research students while complementing primary research/educational activities with individual faculty advisors.

 Students jump start their own academic leadership with oral presentations in May or early June.
 Summer CORE Program offers students the opportunity to share project advancements and/or results with peers, and the OVC and University of Guelph community through Poster Presentations in mid-August.

 Designed to nurture undergraduate students’ interest in research, academia and graduate/residency programs, financial support for the OVC Summer CORE Program is generously sponsored by the New Opportunities Career Path funding provided in the Ministry of Training, Colleges and Universities (MTCU) Special Grant at OVC.